 How to Use a Ladder Safely and Walk on Roofs

 I don't claim to be a safety expert but I have been up and down ladders regularly for the last 30 years doing all sorts of maintenance and have also learned from a neighbor who spent most of his life working with ladders.
-This article is about some common sense things to consider when doing DIY and working at a height.
+This article gives you some common sense tips for ladder safetyr when doing DIY and working at a height.

 Wear Proper Footwear and Clothing